andywillis/batchrename/README.md

 # batchrename

-Simple Python script to batch rename files from the output from Agent Ransack.
+A simple Python script to batch rename files from the output from Agent Ransack.

 1) Get the file list
 2) Save it to the `input` folder